 How a supplier is selected for award of a contract

 Highways England assessment of tenders is carried out in three stages:

 - a panel will judge the content of the quality tender submission

 - we verify the quality submission and financial information

 - we validate the prices and availability of key people

-The exact requirements of each contract are set out in the tender documents provided by the Highways Agency, and you will be given the opportunity for debriefing at the end of the tender selection process.
+The exact requirements of each contract are set out in the tender documents provided by Highways England, and you will be given the opportunity for debriefing at the end of the tender selection process.